meowmeowsmh/raylib-setup/README.md

 # raylib-setup
 make sure to check out raylib

+also make sured no double folder happen it will cause you hour to figure it out